fooof-tools/fooof/doc/reference.rst

 Reporting Template & Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To assist in reporting on using FOOOF, we have created some templates for reporting on spectral parameterization methods.
-There are also some utilities included in the code to collected the required information.
+There are also some utilities included in the code to collect the required information.

 The following box is an example of what a methods report might look like (where all of the *X*'s should be filled in with the relevant information).